Scott Fauble

 Scott Fauble (born November 5, 1991) is an American long distance runner.
 His best marathon time is 2:08:52.
 He is the co-author of Inside a Marathon: An All-Access Pass to a Top-10 Finish at NYC.
 Fauble explains how testing blood levels in Boulder has benefited his training in 2022.

 Early life

 Fauble graduated from Wheat Ridge High School as a 2-time CHSAA state champion.

 He ran the Boulder Bolder in 2003 at age 11 in a time of 42:50.

 NCAA Portland Pilots

-Fauble graduated from University of Portland as a 4-time NCAA Division 1 All-American where he received student athlete of the year and All American honors and led the 2014 cross country team to a third place finish.
+Fauble graduated from University of Portland as a 4-time NCAA Division I All-American where he received student athlete of the year and All American honors and led the 2014 cross country team to a third place finish.

 Pro career

 Fauble turned professional in 2015 and raced for Hoka's Northern Arizona Elite team before departing at the end of 2021.
-He was part of A Time and Place which documented the team' runners in the lead up to the Olympic Trials.
+He was part of A Time and Place which documented the team's runners in the lead up to the Olympic Trials.